-For Smart Alternators test refer to the pre-set for Smart Charging, and the Smart Charging Help Topic.
+For testing of Smart Alternators, refer to the pre-sets for Smart Charging and the Smart Charging Help Topic.

-The purpose of this test is to assess the charging rate of the alternator in relation to the electrical load placed upon the battery.
-Any charge taken from the battery must be replaced by the alternator.
-The output of the alternator is regulated and must neither under- or over-charge.
+The purpose of this test is to assess the charging rate of the alternator in relation to the electrical load on the battery for a 24V system.

-Note: If the current (Channel B) is reading a negative value, check that the arrow located inside the jaw of the current clamp is facing the direction of alternator current flow.
+Note: If the current (Channel B) is reading a negative value, check that the arrow located on the inside of the jaw on the current clamp is facing the direction of alternator current flow.

-In the waveforms below, Channel A indicates a stable battery voltage with no spikes or ripples.
+In the waveform below, Channel A indicates a stable battery voltage with no spikes or ripples.
 Channel B indicates the current flowing into the system with even peaks.

-Note: The periodic spikes evident on the 24 V waveform can be attributed to induced spikes from the injection circuit and are of no concern.
+Note: The periodic spikes evident can be attributed to induced spikes from the injection circuit and are of no concern.

 Refer to vehicle technical data for specific test conditions and results.

-Example: In the typical example to the right there should be a minimum of 20 amps output from the alternator when the engine is running and the headlamps and heated rear screen are switched on:
+In a typical example, there should be a minimum of 10 amps output from the alternator when the engine is running and the headlamps and heater blower are switched on max:

 |2 x headlamps at 60 watts||120 watts|

-The recommended regulated voltage varies slightly between motor manufacturers but typically for 12 volt vehicles is between 13.6 and 15.0 volts, and for 24 volt vehicles between 26 and 28 volts.
+The recommended regulated voltage varies slightly between motor manufacturers but 24-volt vehicles are typically between 26 and 28 volts.
 It is equally important that the system is neither under- or over-charging.

 PicoScope can reveal some alternator faults, such as a faulty diode, that cannot be detected by simply checking the output current or the regulated voltage.
-Please refer to our Automotive tab on your PicoScope screen and select 'Charging and Starting > Charging Circuits > Alternator AC Ripple/Diode test' for this additional test procedure.
+Please refer to our Guided Test Alternator AC ripple/diode test for this additional test procedure.

 This help topic is subject to changes without notification.
 The information within is carefully checked and considered to be correct.
 This information is an example of our investigations and findings and is not a definitive procedure.
 Pico Technology accepts no responsibility for inaccuracies.
 Each vehicle may be different and require unique test settings.